osuran/azure-artifacts/wso2as/README.md

 Example:

->     azure role assignment create --spn "http://BOSHAzureCPI" --roleName "Owner" --subscription 87654321-1234-5678-1234-678912345678
+>     azure role assignment create --spn "http://wso2.org" --roleName "Owner" --subscription 87654321-1234-5678-1234-678912345678

 Note that as the service principal name you can use any value under service principal names that is returned from the previous command.
 In the example I have used the home page but you can use the service principal ID as well ( Ex: 6dc9e2f9-d3db-46a7-b1b3-9e369e698c37).
-Service principal ID also known as client ID and the password given also known as the client key or credential.
+Service principal ID also known as client ID and the password given also known as the client key or secret.

 #### 1.7 Verify the Service Principal with login command